trustedshops-public/robotframework-circlecilibrary-test-project/README.md

 # robotframework-circlecilibrary-test-project

-This is a test project for the [robotframework-circlecilibrary](https://github.com/trustedshops-public/robotframework-circlecilibrary) extension.
+This project will be build by the unittests run of the [robotframework-circlecilibrary](https://github.com/trustedshops-public/robotframework-circlecilibrary) extension.